dssg/hitchhikers-guide/tech-tutorials/softwaresetup/README.md

 ## SSH / Putty

-1. You should have already generated a key pair, and sent the public key to Joe, who will have generated a user account on the server.
+1. You should have already generated a key pair, and sent the public key to Joe, who will have generated a user account on the server for you.
 (If not, follow the instructions on [GitHub](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), namely 'Generating a new SSH key' and 'Adding your SSH key to ssh-agent'.
+Name your key by your first initial + last name, like _jsmith_.
+Then send your _public_key to the box address we emailed you previously.
 Windows users probably want to use [git bash](https://git-for-windows.github.io/) or [PuTTYgen](https://winscp.net/eng/docs/ui_puttygen)).

 2. Use your private key file, your username on the server, and the server's URL to ssh into the server:
 ```